Last Updated on

 There’s many beauties to traveling in a developing nation.
 For me, one of them happens to be how man-power churns the big industrial wheel; not automation.
 Myanmar isn’t as tenfold in manpower as India’s wallah workers, but the way the Burmese work will occasionally effect a gaping jaw response from tourists.
 It’s pretty refreshing and sobering to see hard manual labor in effect.

-5. Yangon Street Food
+5. Yangon Street Food is cheap

 In Yangon, street food and outdoor cafes are more common than actual restaurants.
 There’s a myriad of interesting dining experiences to try, from barbeque-type stalls, where people pick their meats and grill them before an open hibachi, to stalls selling noodle dishes.

 As there’s a heavy Indian influence, you’ll may also find a couple of Indian restaurants or chai sellers along your stroll.
+There’s two dishes I really enjoyed in Myanmar: fried chickpeas (super simple) for breakfast and Lahphet thoke—a pickled or fermented tea leaf salad with a bit of dried anchovies.

 7. Yangon Markets